 51 Pages Posted: 25 Feb 2019 Last revised: 25 Nov 2019

 Date Written: February 8, 2019

-Using difference-in-differences, synthetic control, and introducing a break-detection approach I show that, besides a 5% reduction in transportation emissions, the introduction of a carbon tax has not ‘yet’ led to a reduction in aggregate CO2 emissions in British Columbia.
+Using difference-in-differences, synthetic control, and introducing a new break-detection approach I show that, besides a 5% reduction in transportation emissions, the introduction of a carbon tax has not ‘yet’ led to a statistically significant reduction in aggregate CO2 emissions in British Columbia.
 Proposing a new method to assess policy based on breaks in difference-in-differences using machine learning, I demonstrate that neither carbon pricing nor trading schemes in other Canadian provinces are detected as significant interventions.
 Instead, closures and efficiency-improvements in emission-intense industries have reduced emissions.
-Overall, results are consistent with evidence that current carbon taxes (and prices) are too low to be effective.
+Overall, the results show that existing carbon taxes (and prices) are too low to be effective.